RaymondMei/Flutter-Alarm-App/README.md

 ## Features

-1. All data is stored both locally and on the cloud in Firestore
+1. All user-specific data is stored both locally and on the cloud in Firestore

+2. Device/user authentication

-2. Add a new alarm
+3. Add a new alarm

     - Set time using Material Time Picker
     - Set alarm to repeat on specific days of the week
     - Set alarm title/label

-3. Disable an alarm
+4. Disable an alarm

-4. Delete an alarm
+5. Delete an alarm

-5. Notification at the exact scheduled time
+6. Notification at the exact scheduled time

-6. Dark and light mode
+7. Dark and light mode

 ---